CoT-Self-Instruct: Building high-quality synthetic prompts for reasoning and non-reasoning tasks: Experimental Setup

-\paragraph{Seed Instructions} We use s1k \citep{muennighoff2025s1} reasoning instructions as our seed reasoning tasks.
-The s1k dataset consists of 1000 high-quality, diverse and difficult reasoning prompts.
-To conduct self-training with verifiable rewards we select a subset of s1k consisting of 893 verifiable reasoning instructions by filtering out theorem-proving questions and only keeping those that yield a scalar, single-valued, or simple closed-form answers that can be easily verified (such as $1$, $A$, $False$, $\frac{2(n-1)(n-2)}{n(n+1)}$).
+\paragraph{Seed instructions} We use the s1k reasoning instructions from \citep{muennighoff2025s1} as our seed tasks.
+The s1k dataset contains 1,000 high-quality, diverse, and challenging reasoning questions, which are on par with those found in the original 59,000 sample dataset according to their paper.
+To conduct self-training with verifiable rewards, we select a subset of s1k consisting of 893 verifiable reasoning instructions by filtering out theorem-proving questions and only keeping those that yield a scalar, single-valued, or simple closed-form answers that can be easily verified (such as $1$, $A$, $False$, $\frac{2(n-1)(n-2)}{n(n+1)}$).
 We then use this subset as the seed instruction pool to generate more verifiable reasoning instructions.

-\paragraph{Prompt Generation} The CoT-Self-Instruct template is given in \autoref{fig:cot-self-instruct-reason-prompt}, and the baseline Self-Instruct method is given in Appendix \autoref{fig:no-think-prompt}.
-To evaluate how CoT-Self-Instruct compares to baselines for generating verifiable reasoning tasks, we apply these methods to Qwen3-4B-Base models, Qwen3-4B model with Think mode and Qwen3-4B model with NoThink mode \citep{yang2025qwen3}.
-We use temperature = 0.7 and top-p=0.8 for Qwen3-4B-Base and Qwen3-4B (NoThink mode), and temperature = 0.6 and top-p=0.95 for Qwen3-4B (Think mode).
+\paragraph{Instruction generation} The CoT-Self-Instruct template is given in \autoref{fig:cot-self-instruct-reason-prompt}.
+To evaluate how CoT-Self-Instruct compares to baselines for generating verifiable reasoning tasks, we apply these methods to the following models: Qwen3-4B-Base, Qwen3-4B with Think mode and Qwen3-4B with NoThink mode \citep{yang2025qwen3}.
+We generate up to 10,000 instructions using temperature=0.7 and top-p=0.8 for Qwen3-4B-Base and Qwen3-4B (NoThink mode), and temperature=0.6 and top-p=0.95 for Qwen3-4B (Think mode).